3box/3box/3BOX-ROOT-HASH-TRACKER.md

-# 3box-root-hash-tracker specification
+# 3box-hash-server specification
-The implementation of this can be found at [3box-root-hash-tracker](https://github.com/uport-project/3box-root-hash-tracker.git)
+The implementation of this can be found at [3box-hash-server](https://github.com/uport-project/3box-hash-server.git)

 ## API Description

-### Set hash
+### Set

 `POST /hash`